···

 Pushing Before Being Pushed

 Sometimes the fear flips into action — you leave first, sabotage what's working, or create distance so the ending is on your terms.
-If it's going to fall apart anyway, at least you control when it happens.
-It hurts less that way.
-Or so you tell yourself.
+If it's going to fall apart anyway, at least you control when.

 Holding On Too Tight